Burlington (horse): Later life

 After his racing career, Burlington was retired to stud, siring at least six known horses.
 In 1904, he was sold to J. E. Lane to stand at stud at Woodmonde and Hattondale farms in Virginia.

+Pedigree

+Burlington is inbred 4S x 5D to the stallion Pantaloon, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via The Libel) on the dam side of his pedigree.

+Burlington is inbred 4S x 5D to the stallion Glencoe, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Pocahontas) on the dam side of his pedigree.